MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 MBHB shall ensure that collection or processing of any personal information is limited to that information relevant for the purposes for which it is to be used.
 MBHB will take reasonable steps to ensure that data is reliable for its intended use, accurate, complete, and current.

-To ensure compliance with the Privacy Shield Principles, MBHB will, at no cost to the individual, investigate and work to resolve any privacy concerns raised by the individual via email to MBHB’s Privacy Officer (Privacy@mbhb.com) arising from its collection, review and/or production of any materials that may be subject to EU Privacy Laws and Swiss Privacy Laws.
+To ensure compliance with the Data Privacy Framework Principles, MBHB will, at no cost to the individual, investigate and work to resolve any privacy concerns raised by the individual via email to MBHB’s Privacy Officer (Privacy@mbhb.com) arising from its collection, review and/or production of any materials that may be subject to EU Privacy Laws and Swiss Privacy Laws.
 All attorneys and staff are informed of these procedures.
 Failure to follow these procedures will result in appropriate discipline to ensure compliance.

 MBHB Privacy Officer